Dof-PHP/loy-framework/docs/web/Port.md

-Port is the endpoint exposed to clients.
+Port is a set of HTTP endpoints which exposed to clients.

+Port class and port method both defines the HTTP apis.